 Is there a deadline for applying?

 Yes!
-For consideration to be hired in the 2020 internship session you must submit an application and resume no later than December 1, 2019.
+For consideration to be hired for our next internship session you must submit an application and resume no later than December 15.
 But don’t procrastinate.
 Competition for available positions is fierce.

 What's the process for being hired?

 I can't afford to take a summer off from work.

 I live a long way from Washington D.C. and can't afford airfare.